JuanTorresSoto/Programming-For-Data-Science-in-Business/README.md

-- 👋 Hi, I’m @JuanTorresSoto
+- 👋 Hi, I’m Juan
 - 👀 I’m interested in sports analytics.
 - 🌱 I’m currently learning R and SQL.
-- 💞️ I’m looking to collaborate on any projects that can help me learn and improve.
 - 📫 How to reach me Twitter:@travolta893

 <!---